unhm-programming-club/unhm-programming-club.github.io/index.markdown

 ## Meetings

-Saturdays, 3:00 pm, on Discord
+Fridays, 3:50 pm, on Discord